exception-raised/ChessFair/README.md

 docker run -it --rm --name chessfair-app chessfair

 ```
--it: Enables interactive mode, so you can input data.
+--it: Enables interactive mode, so you can input data.
 --rm: Automatically removes the container once it stops.
 --name chessfair-app: Names the container instance chessfair-app.